Russian Premier League: Russia and CIS

-Worldwide (excluding Russia, CIS, and China)
+Worldwide

 All 240 matches are aired live globally on YouTube with a required subscription.
 There will be two membership levels for the viewers outside Russia, CIS, and China.
 The first level includes two matches with English commentary each matchday and will cost a monthly fee of $2.99.
 The second level, for $4.99 a month, gives subscribers access to all eight matches in Russian and two matches with English commentary as well.
 In 2018–19 season, YouTube broadcast four live matches per week for free (in matchweek 30, aired all last eight matches).
 From 2020 to 2021, YouTube also broadcast the FTA coverage of Super Cup before airing the league.